cgradwohl/nwrl-cdk/README.md

 Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
 Run `npx nx generate @nrwl/node:app service-2` to generate a new app aka a service.

+Run `npx nx workspace-generator my-generator [service name]` to generate a new CDK service

 ## Build

 Run `nx build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.